Use the button below to purchase a seat in the next Mastering a Mediating or Moderating Effects Research Study webinar class.

 This course is designed to facilitate a foundational understanding of the process of data analysis using mediation or moderation indirect effects.
 Therefore, students, academic, and professionals approaching quantitative data analysis of indirect effects at the fundamental level or those who would like a refresher course before performing a quantitative study would find this course useful.

 Doctoral students that must complete dissertation and capstone studies using these methods will find this course of particular use, as the information helps set the entire foundation, analysis, and reporting of results for such a study.

 Use the link below to purchase a seat in the next Mastering a Mediating or Moderating Effects Research Study webinar class.

-The class will be held from March 18, 2019 to April 25,2019.
+The class will be held from September 7, 2020 to October 15, 2020.
 The early registration fee of $250 covers the cost of registration and all course materials.
-Early registration will be available until January 18, 2019 (Midnight, EST).
+Early egistration will close on August 14, 2020 (Midnight, EST).
 After that date the full registration fee of $300 will apply.

 Contact Dr. Bannon at the email above with any issues regarding registration.

 After registration you will receive an email message confirming your registration in the webinar class.